AddyLopez/mini-microservices-app/README.md

 ## Usage

 Data are stored in memory (not in a database) and so won't persist across sessions.
 To run the program locally, spin up servers from the posts, comments, query, moderation, event-bus, and client directories with the command _npm start_.
 Refresh the page in the browser to see the UI update once a change is made.
-Comment moderation is not reflected in the UI, so I provided in the Preview section below a screenshot of what's going on under the hood in the Network tab of Google Chrome's Developer Tools.

 ## Learning Objectives Attained